JoachimGuth/AIBuilder/README.md

 * Location of stores, central bakery
 * Baking Goods of relevance
 * Availability of baking goods in the stores
+* Goods in deliveryvehicle
-Sales of baking goods
+* Sales of baking goods
-Map of relevant area
+* Map of relevant area
-Traffic condition
+* Traffic condition

 ### Data Acquisition